elotroalex/chiens/_texts/translation.md

 - Answer us, you Black bastard ... there's no time to waste.

-- {:.sp} The Guard Woman.
+- {:.sp} The Jailer Woman.

 - Hit him, hit him ... it will do his foul skin some good ...

 - {:.sp} Toussaint.

-- Who is this woman?
+- Who are you, woman?
-- {:.pr} I have known women like you; breasts surprised with grazing, elephant children going to mass.
+- {:.pr} I have known women; breasts surprised with grazing, elephant children going to mass.

-- {:.sp} The Guard Woman.
+- {:.sp} The Jailer Woman.

 - Ouch!
 The sexist pig!
 He insults me, the bastard.
 He insults me, you hear?